 The visitor economy accounts for a significant number of local jobs, equating to 7.6% in North East Lincolnshire, and generates an income of around £0.5 billion to the area each year.

-Over nine million people visit North East Lincolnshire each year, bringing with them a visitor economy worth in the region of £537 million (STEAM report, 2015).
+Millions of people visit North East Lincolnshire each year (11m, STEAM report, 2022), bringing with them a visitor economy worth in the region of £636 million (STEAM report, 2022).

 Due to our industrial sectors in our major towns, North East Lincolnshire attracts thousands of business visitors and around three million tourists choose to visit Cleethorpes each year.
 This business growth has encouraged major national hotel chains and retailers to invest heavily in the borough.